PBLab/WideFlow/README.md

 	* name - ROI name

-In This work we used both the Allen cortical atlas that parcellates the cortex according to predefined sensory and motor areas, and with a functional map generated per mouse using functional parcellation algorithm - Local Selective Spectral Clustering.
+In This work we used both the Allen cortical atlas that parcellates the cortex according to predefined sensory and motor areas, and a functional map generated per mouse using functional parcellation algorithm - Local Selective Spectral Clustering.
 Algorithm original article<br />
 [1] - Automated cellular structure extraction in biological images with applications to calcium imaging data<br />
 Adjusment for Wide-Field data<br />